RyosukeCla/XeThon/README.md

 $ vim ~/.bash_profile

-# add this code in .bash_profile.
+# Add this code in bash_profile.
+And press " i " key to insert code with vim.
 export PATH=$HOME/.nodebrew/current/bin:$PATH

-# then push three keys to save and close .bash_profile.
+# Then press three keys to save and close bash_profile.
 :wq

 $ source ~/.bash_profile